-The Town's FY 2017-18 Adopted Capital Budget calls for it to spend up to \$1.3 million for various capital equipment including new fuel storage tanks at Ecology Drive, HVAC work at the Public Safety Complex, one small automated waste vehicle, field lighting, emergency extrication equipment, various utility vehicles, mowers, up to ten police cars, a variety of furniture and carpeting replacements, and a modest renovation of the Wickham Library.
+The Town's FY 2018-19 Adopted Capital Budget calls for it to spend up to \$2.1 million, excluding referendum items, for various capital equipment including a replacement town-wide phone system, HVAC work at the Community Cultural Center, various replacement Public Works vehicles and small capital equipment like mowers, replacement defibrillators, up to ten police cars, a variety of furniture and carpeting replacements, and funding for a renovation of the Wickham Library including handicap accessibility.

-Additional information of the Town's capital assets can be found in Note 5.
-Capital Assets of this report.
+Additional information of the Town's capital assets can be found in Note 5, Capital Assets of this report.